0glabs/0g-storage-go-starter-kit/README.md

 - File is received via multipart form upload
 - SDK selects available storage nodes
 - File is processed into chunks and a Merkle tree is created
-- Chunks are uploaded in parallel to storage nodes
+- Root hash are returned
 - Blockchain transaction is created and signed
-- Root hash and transaction hash are returned
+- Chunks are uploaded in parallel to storage nodes

 #### Download Implementation
 The download process retrieves files using their root hash.
 Here's the flow: